 Brilliant, don't you think?

-These ten approaches show a lot of different approaches, but yet, they are awesome.
+These ten approaches show a lot of different approaches to law firm branding, but yet, they are awesome.

 This is exactly what you need – to turn your idea into a distinctive logo that will distinguish you from other law firms!